 The school emphasises personal development alongside academic progress.
 Assemblies address themes of safety and mutual respect.
 The school celebrates diversity and pupils' individuality.
 Those requiring additional wellbeing support are identified early; leaders work with families to provide the right intervention.
 The Focused Provision Unit, whilst primarily serving deaf students, contributes to the school's broader commitment to personalised support.

 A-level progression, not GCSE outcomes: Families should be realistic about GCSE results.
-The school sits below England average and progresses approximately 74% to further education post-16.
+The school sits outside the stronger national GCSE bands, with Attainment 8 at 40.5 and Progress 8 at -0.61.
 If your goal is strong GCSEs and a pathway to the most selective universities, NUSA's main school may present challenges.
-The jump in sixth form performance suggests the school works best for students who find their rhythm at Key Stage 5.
+The sixth form should be assessed against the current subject offer, cohort size and latest destinations.

 Oversubscribed sixth form: Internal progression is not automatic.
 Students aiming to stay must achieve sufficiently strong GCSEs.
 Competition for external sixth form places means students from outside the school require excellent prior qualifications.